MaartinBo/seleniumPythonDemoMB/README.md

 ## Optional Configuration for Black and Pylint

 Configuring Black
-To customize the behavior of Black, such as adjusting the maximum line length, create a pyproject.toml file with the following content:
+To customize the behavior of Black, such as adjusting the maximum line length, modify a pyproject.toml.

 ## Running the Tests